Centrality (CENNZ) Achieves Market Capitalization of $138.84 Million

-Centrality (CENNZ) traded up 2% against the U.S. dollar during the 1 day period ending at 19:00 PM Eastern on May 7th.
-During the last week, Centrality has traded 7.5% lower against the U.S. dollar.
-Centrality has a market cap of $138.84 million and approximately $1.80 million worth of Centrality was traded on exchanges in the last 24 hours.
-One Centrality coin can now be purchased for approximately $0.12 or 0.00000277 BTC on major exchanges.
+Centrality (CENNZ) traded up 2% against the US dollar during the 1-day period ending at 11:00 AM ET on May 9th.
+In the last week, Centrality has traded 7.5% lower against the US dollar.
+Centrality has a total market cap of $138.84 million and approximately $1.80 million worth of Centrality was traded on exchanges in the last day.
+One Centrality coin can currently be bought for approximately $0.12 or 0.00000277 BTC on major cryptocurrency exchanges.

 - Parkgene (GENE) traded flat against the dollar and now trades at $25.59 or 0.00045023 BTC.